-S. Material issue No. identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 9.
+S. No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 9.
 Data Security & Privacy Risk Breaches in data privacy can have far-reaching consequences, exposing organizations to substantial legal liabilities, financial penalties, and reputational harm.
 Such incidents not only compromise sensitive information but also erode the trust of customers, partners, and other key stakeholders.
 A decline in confidence can lead to reduced business opportunities, customer attrition, and long-term damage to brand credibility.
 At Cyient, protecting data privacy is a critical priority.
 By implementing robust data protection protocols and adhering to global compliance standards, we aim to ensure the confidentiality, integrity, and security of all stakeholder information-reinforcing our commitment to ethical and responsible data stewardship.
 Cyient employs a robust Data Leak Prevention (DLP) solution designed to safeguard the intellectual property of both our clients and our organization.
 This advanced security mechanism proactively monitors, detects, and prevents unauthorized access or transmission of sensitive information.
 By implementing stringent data protection controls, our DLP framework ensures the confidentiality and integrity of critical assets-reinforcing our commitment to secure, responsible, and trustworthy business operations.
 Negative

 S. No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 10.
 Systemic Risk Management Risk The rise of cloud computing and SaaS introduces systemic risks such as server downtime, programming errors, and cyber threats, which can disrupt critical industries like finance and utilities.
 These sectors rely heavily on centralized cloud data centers, increasing vulnerability to failures.
 Compliance challenges also arise, as shifting data storage to third-party providers requires strict adherence to privacy and security regulations.
 Additionally, service disruptions or breaches can lead to financial losses and reputational damage, making cybersecurity investments and disaster recovery strategies essential.
-While improved IT infrastructure creates market expansion opportunities, companies must balance innovation with robust risk mitigation to ensure long-term resilience. authentication, and real- time threat monitoring to prevent breaches.
-Redundant data centers and disaster recovery plans can minimize Negative 11.
+While improved IT infrastructure creates market expansion opportunities, companies must balance innovation with robust risk mitigation to ensure long-term resilience.
+Investment in robust cybersecurity, including encryption, multi-factor authentication, and real- time threat monitoring to prevent breaches.
+Redundant data centers and disaster recovery plans can minimize service disruptions and ensure business continuity.
+Compliance with regional data privacy regulations is essential, requiring strict governance frameworks and periodic audits.
+Diversifying cloud infrastructure across multiple providers enhances resilience.
+Negative 11.
 Competitive Behaviour Risk Software and IT service entities face risks such as costly litigation, regulatory scrutiny, and potential antitrust violations due to overlapping patent claims and restrictive IP practices.
 Legal challenges may impact market share, pricing power, and revenue, requiring careful IP management to balance innovation and fair competition.
 Adopting transparent IP policies, ensure fair licensing practices, and engaging in proactive patent management to balance innovation with competition while minimizing litigation risks and regulatory scrutiny.
 Negative